letizia-sorrentino/letizia-sorrentino/README.md

 **letizia-sorrentino/letizia-sorrentino** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 -->

-### I'm a frontend developer with Full-Stack Experience.
+### I'm a frontend developer with Full-Stack knowledge.

 I specialise in React and React Native, leveraging my expertise in JavaScript, TypeScript, Node.js, Redux Toolkit, HTML, CSS, SCSS, and Material-UI to create seamless digital experiences.
 Currently, I'm expanding my backend knowledge and exploring how AI can enhance digital products.